Stocks slide in US, Europe as virus worries dominate again

 NEW YORK (AP) — And back down goes the U.S. stock market.

-The S&P 500 sank more than 2% in early trading Thursday, and Treasury yields fell toward more record lows as the market swung back to fear about the effects of a fast-spreading virus in its latest yo-yo move.
+The S&P 500 sank roughly 2% in midday trading Thursday, and Treasury yields fell toward more record lows as the market swung back to fear about the effects of a fast-spreading virus in its latest yo-yo move.
 Just a day earlier, stocks had soared, in part on hopes that more aggressive moves by governments and central banks around the world could help contain the economic fallout.

 Get used to such vicious swings, which will likely keep going as long as the number of new infections continues to accelerate, many analysts and professional investors say.
-The S&P 500 has had four straight days where it has lurched by at least 2% in either direction, something that hasn't happened since 2011.
+Just within Thursday's trading, the S&P 500 dropped as much as 2.9% in the morning before clawing back half the losses, only to fall lower again.

+The growing understanding that the spread of infections — and the resulting damage to the economy — may not slow anytime soon is pulling sharply on markets.
+That pull has taken turns this week with the increasingly worldwide push that governments and central banks are trying to give markets through spending plans and interest-rate cuts.

 In China, where the number of new infections has been slowing drastically, Shanghai-traded stocks have rallied nearly 12% since hitting a bottom on Feb.
 3. They’re just 1.6% away from wiping out the last of the losses they’ve sustained since the new virus began to spread late last year.